insapathogenomics/CENTAUR/EvalTree/README.md

 # EvalTree
-Toolbox for comparative clustering evaluation of Whole-Genome Sequencing (WGS) pipelines for routine bacterial surveillance.
-Evaltree is a tool developed within the Centaur framework that aims to promote integrated epidemiological surveillance in a One-Health programme.
-Thus, contributing to a more efficient response to outbreak scenarios and preventing the spread of infectious diseases, any bacterial pathogen X.

-It can be useful in investigating at least four scenarios in genomic surveillance:

-- Compare the performance of WGS pipelines between laboratories.

-- Compare the resolution between well-established schemes and new ones.

-- Promoting the long-term sustainability of pipelines (updates, versions, parameters).

-- Comparison between cg/wgMLST schemes and traditional typing methods (serotypes, sequence-type, clonal complex).

-EvalTree aims to support laboratories by:

-- Automating routine tasks, reducing the risk of error and saving time.

-- Simplifying the evaluation of congruence between two pipelines, eliminating the need to run scripts individually, and promoting reproducibility and confidence in the results.

-- Generating reports with interactive plots, allowing users explore the data.
-This makes interpretation less time-consuming and demanding, while also facilitating data sharing.

-- Contributing to the standardization of results, promoting communication between national reference laboratories and other EU members, and strengthening collaboration and result comparability.

-- Being easily implemented by laboratories with lower expertise and to have a simple installation process.
+_EvalTree.py_ is a tool developed in the frame of the CENTAUR project (supported by the European ISIDORe initiative) that, among other features, **compares cluster composition at all possible resolution levels between two typing solutions, and their performance in identifying similar outbreak signals**.

+## Possible applications
+- Comparison of the WGS-based pipelines in place at two different laboratories, facilitating inter-laboratory communication and cooperation and promoting large-scale External Quality Assessments
+- Comparison of two different versions of the same WGS-based pipeline, providing confidence in the implementation of pipeline updates, promoting the long.term sustainability of pipelines
+- Comparison of different WGS-based pipeline components - useful during cg/wgMLST schema creation
+- Comparison of a WGS-based pipeline and traditional typing classification, providing information about backwards comparability and, thus, supporting the technological transition to WGS

 ## Implementation

-EvalTree is a command-line tool implemented in Python 3.8, able to create user-friendly reports by orchestrating the scripts developed by Mixão et. al., 2025.
+_EvalTree.py_ is a command-line tool, implemented in Python 3.8, able to provide user-friendly reports of cluster congruence assessments between two typing pipelines.
+This tool orchestrates the methodology developed by [Mixão et al. 2025](https://www.nature.com/articles/s41467-025-59246-8).
-It is highly recommended that inputs be originated using ReporTree software available in [insapathogenomics/ReporTree](https://github.com/insapathogenomics/ReporTree) to ensure optimal functionality.

-## Inputs
+## Input

-EvalTree is a tool designed primarily to make comparisons between two inputs.
+_EvalTree.py_ is designed primarily to make comparisons between the typing classification obtained by two different methods (e.g. cgMLST, sequence type, serotype, clonal complex, etc.).
+For each pipeline/typing system under comparison, one of the following input types can be provided:
-The inputs can be folders (a ReporTree folder is recommended) or files (partition files or other types of files with classifications (e.g., sequence-type, serotypes, etc.) are recommended).
-When ReporTree folders are provided, the tool can process 5 types of files (described below), according to the instructions provided on the command line.
-Optionally, only one ReporTree folder can be entered, but only the functionalities of visualising clustering plots resulting from partitions_summary or sample_of_interest and the pipeline characterisation section are available.

-- Description files:
+- Folder with the [ReporTree](https://github.com/insapathogenomics/ReporTree) run
+- TSV file with the clustering information at one (e.g. sequence type or serotype) or multiple levels (e.g. cgMLST clustering)

+_EvalTree.py_ is able to accept typing information from different origins as input, as far as a TSV file in which rows correspond to samples and column(s) correspond to the typing classification method/level is provided for each method under comparison.
+Still, if you used [ReporTree](https://github.com/insapathogenomics/ReporTree) to obtain your cgMLST clusters, you can provide your output ReporTree folder as input to _EvalTree.py_ and this tool will use ReporTree output files for additional analyses:
-    - partitions.tsv: The main input.
-It contains all genetic partitions (clusters) across each allele distance threshold.
+- _partitions.tsv_: The main input.
+It contains clustering information at all possible distance thresholds, and will be used for the cluster congruence assessment with the other method.

-    - clusterComposition.tsv: File that categorizes samples as part of a cluster or as singletons for each threshold, and reports the size of each cluster and the singleton.

-    - partitions_summary.tsv: Describe per threshold and cluster associated metadata (e.g., country, source).
-File also report changes in the clusters across the thresholds, including: nomenclature change (indicates if a cluster has changed compared to the previous partition (kept, split, merged, etc.), n_increases (indicating the number of new samples added to the cluster), and size of the cluster.
-Nomenclature change is better explained in [insapathogenomics/ReporTree](https://github.com/insapathogenomics/ReporTree)
+- _clusterComposition.tsv_: File that summarizes the clusters and singletons identified at each threshold level.
+This file can be used for an in-depth analysis at potential outbreak-level (as specified by the user).
+- _partitions_summary.tsv_: Characterization of genetic clusters with the available metadata.
+This file can be used in order to also provide a graphical visualization of the composition of the clusters, according to user's specifications.

-    - sample_of_interest_partitions_summary.tsv:  Similar to partitions_summary.tsv, but exclusively for the samples of interest.
+- _SAMPLES_OF_INTEREST_partitions_summary.tsv_ - similar to _partitions_summary.tsv_ but exclusively for the samples of interest.
+If the user specifies that the graphical visualization should only be performed for clusters with "samples of interst", this file is used by _EvalTree.py_ instead of the _partitions_summary.tsv_.

-    - stableRegions.tsv: Identify stability regions in each pipeline, where the cluster composition is stable across five consecutive thresholds and with an Adjusted Wallace coefficient above 0.99.
+- _stableRegions.tsv_: File that reports the stability regions observed in a pipeline.
+This file is used by _EvalTree.py_for a graphical representation of these regions in the pipeline characterization.

-## Main output files
+## Output

-An HTML-based report is generated, containing interactive Plotly visualisations built from the accessory files produced during script orchestration.
-The document adopts a hierarchical accordion structure, organized into two main sections (characterization and congruence) and two optional sections (clustering and outbreaks).

-- Pipeline characterization:
+The main output file of _EvalTree.py_ is an **HTML report** containing interactive Plotly visualisations of all the results generated from an analysis.
+This report is divided into two main sections:

+**1. Pipeline characterization** (this section is provided for each typing method under comparison)
-    - Displays the executed command line and the name of the pipeline.
+- Displays the name of the pipeline
-    - Shows the number of samples analysed and the thresholds used.
+- Shows the number of samples and thresholds used
-    - Includes a scarlet plot illustrating the number of partitions per threshold.
+- Includes a scarlet plot illustrating the number of partitions (clusters) per threshold/classification system

-- Congruence between two pipelines:
-    - Compares the clustering results of pipelines across all resolution levels, visualized using a heatmap.
+If a ReporTree folder is provided as input, this section may also show:
-    - A bar plot of stability regions is also included.
+- A graphical representation of the stability regions identified in each pipeline
-    - A tendency plot highlights the best correspondence point that produces the highest agreement thresholds between the pipelines.

-- Clustering plots:
-    - For each pipeline, clustering plots are displayed for the selected threshold(s) (--plots-threshold).
-    - Results can be split by one or more categories (--column-plots).
-    - The pie chart plots include one or multiple segmentes, where each segment represents the frequency of samples within a given category.

-- Outbreak plots:
-    - Evaluates cluster composition for a given threshold (--threshold_outbreak) and pipeline, illustrated in a heatmap.

-Other important file:
+- Pie charts with the characterization of the genetic clusters observed at a (or multiple) user-defined threshold(s) according to the metadata variable indicated by the user

+**2. Congruence analysis**
+- Heatmap indication the congruence score obtained from the pairwise comparisons at all possible threshold levels
+- A scatterplot indicating the inter-pipeline corresponding points and their respective trend line

+If a ReporTree folder is provided as input, this section may also show:
+- Graphical representation of the ability of the two pipelines to detect the same outbreak signals

+**Source files**
+Besides the HTML report, this tool provides a wide variety of source files that are generated throughout the analysis.
+Examples of these files are:
-- All_correspondence.tsv: It allows identification of corresponding thresholds between the methods used in each pipeline.
+- _All_correspondence.tsv_: It reports the inter-pipeline corresponding thresholds between two pipelines

 ## Description of the main modules of EvalTree

   ## Characterization
-  - Requires partitions.tsv file generated by ReporTree software.
   - The number of existing partitions is calculated for each allelic distance threshold, reflecting how the samples are grouped at a given threshold.

   ## Clustering visualisation